devgeek2700/YogGEEK_Virtual_Yoga_Trainer/README.md

 ## Limitations

 - Shows results on the screen based on only one input images.
+No Dataset is used.
 - No Showing Analysis of the overall exercise.